Here’s what we know about infections in D.C. schools

 Some private schools, most of which are located in neighborhoods with low infection rates, also provided data to The Washington Post.

 Washington International School said it has processed 6,200 student swabs and 2,700 adult swabs through its pooled testing program between Nov.
 30 and March 31.
 One asymptomatic faculty member has tested positive and one student tested positive.
 Others have self-reported positive cases.
-The school remained virtual for more than a week after winter break and expected all families to follow city health guidelines and quarantine if they traveled for the holidays.
+The school remained virtual for more than a week after winter break and expected all families to follow city health guidelines and self-quarantine if they traveled for the holidays.

 The school has had instances where people have called in and self-reported that they contracted the virus.